DK26/DK26/README.md

 I'm a Backend Engineer with a strong focus on performance, system design, and secure architecture — building reliable tools and services with **Rust** and **Python**.

-With over 9 years of experience in backend development and security automation, I've worked across finance and health-tech sectors, tackling complex backend problems involving:
+With over 9 years of experience in backend development and security automation, I've worked across finance and health-tech sectors, tackling complex backend problems.

-- 🧰 **Microservice migrations** (Java → Rust)
-- ⚙️ **Scalable system design** & performance troubleshooting
-- 🛡️ **Security-focused automation** (SIEM/SOC integrations)
-- 📊 **Observability** and log ingestion tooling
-- 🔌 **API integrations** and developer tooling

 ---